 Retirees can collect their payments on a reverse mortgage as a lump sum, fixed monthly payment, line of credit or some combination.

-"Reverse mortgages are a wonderful tool to have at your disposal, but you should only play that card if you're out of other options," says Phil Cook, a Certified Financial Planner in Torrance, Calif.
+"Reverse mortgages are a wonderful tool to have at your disposal, but you should only play that card if you're out of other options," says Phil Cook, a Certified Financial Planner professional in Manhattan Beach, California.

 Downside of reverse mortgages